Dev-Aakash-Mishra/create-eclips/templates/default/dev.md

 │     ├─ __init__.py
 │     ├─ runtime.py          # RPC engine (DO NOT TOUCH)
 │     ├─ logs.py             # Logging system (USE THIS)
+│     ├─ storage.py          # Persistent data storage (USE THIS)
 │     └─ build.py            # Build pipeline (DO NOT MODIFY)
 │
 ├─ frontend/